Gunpla: Action Bases

+Inactive Model Lines

+Mega Size Model was a line released in 2010 to commemorate the franchises' 30th anniversary.
+The line was released in 1/48 scale, 3 times the size of their High Grade counterparts, and included simplified building techniques such as a parts separator and joint parts that can be connected without removing them from the runner.
+They also come with water decals and guides on customizing finished models.
+5 suits were released throughout 2010 and 2011, with a Unicorn Gundam model being released in 2017.

 Iropla was released in 1983 as a budget line.
 4 kits were released in 1/250 scale and it was the first to use multi-colored runners for better color separation.

 Haropla is a line of model kits based on Haro, a robot helper that appears in various Gundam timelines.

 Speed Grade uses a scale of 1:200 and had parts prepainted on the runners.

 Advanced Grade, released to coincide with Gundam AGE, had limited articulation (restricted to the head and shoulders) and came with microchips and trading cards for use with a Gundam AGE arcade game.

-A 1:400 scale model line is designed for large mobile armours and battle ships in the Gundam Collection line, which the line's ordinary mobile suits as figures, not models.
-Only extremely large units like Mobile Armours and Warships need assembly.
-These are pre-coloured models, and the warships need minimal assembly.
+Gundam Collection is a line of 1/400 scale battleships and mobile armors released between 2003 and 2007 alongside a blind box figure line, utilizing painted parts instead of color molding.

-An earlier line of model, the High Grade Mechanics, with a scale of 1:550 held a similar function in introducing large mobile units, but the line only consisted of 3 mobile units from 0083.
+High Grade Mechanics was a 1/550 scale line depicting 3 mobile armors from Gundam 0083: Stardust Memory.

-Another high-detail line is the EX model, in scales of 1:144 and 1:100 (non-humanoid units like aircraft) and 1:1600/1:1700 (spaceships), ranging from the Universal Century to Cosmic Era productions.
-This series is not Gundam-exclusive, having models from other series like some of the jet aircraft from Sentō Yōsei Yukikaze and at least one aircraft from Ace Combat 5.
+EX Model is a line depicting support units in 1/144 and 1/100 scale and battleships in 1/1700 scale.
+These are similar to traditional vehicle models, requiring paint and glue for a complete appearance.
+This series is not Gundam-exclusive, having models from other series including Sentō Yōsei Yukikaze, Patlabor, and Batman.